Updated February 21, 2021

 As is the case with any contract, both parties must make a commitment.
 On our side, we are taking on significant expenses – and only a portion of those are directly attributable to food cost.
 We must commit to salaries and benefits, building maintenance and renovation, utilities, equipment, and support for campus auxiliary services.
 Dining Services will continue to have significant operating costs that stem from our commitment to the Spring Semester even if the campus closes early due to a COVID-19 resurgence or if students don’t return after Spring Break.
 If the semester is curtailed, we will react to that situation as it unfolds.
 For us to say anything else would be speculation and we cannot say with any accuracy what will happen until we understand the total situation.
 I wish I could be more specific but there are too many unknowns.
 If the University closes early, we will rely on them for guidance and direction.

 How about Dining Dollars?
 Will they roll over or be refunded?

 During normal times, Dining Dollars do not roll over.
 However, since Dining Dollars are an optional upgrade to the resident dining plan, if the University closes early due to a COVID19 resurgence, we may be able to roll unused Dining Dollars over to the next semester.
 This is not a guarantee; we will have to understand and assess the total situation.
 If in-person classes resume after Spring Break, students who do not return will not be eligible for rollover.

-We value your patronage and we look forward to serving you again in the fall.
+We value your patronage and we look forward to seeing you at our table.